 The requirements for jetting abroad aren’t too difficult, provided you’re fully vaccinated.
 Once you’ve crossed the Ts and dotted the Is, your favourite lounges, cabins and airlines await!

-Qantas, for example, will run flights to The Lion City from four Australian ports by early 2022.
+Qantas, for example, runs flights to the Lion City from four Australian ports.

 |Melbourne-Singapore||Four times a week||Airbus A330-300||Business, Economy|